SpongePowered/SpongeDocs/source/contributing/index.rst

 What is this about?
 ~~~~~~~~~~~~~~~~~~~

-The articles within the contents of this section explain how to get involved with the Sponge Forge coremod, the Sponge API, or SpongeDocs.
+The articles in this section explain how to get involved with the Sponge Forge coremod, the Sponge API, or SpongeDocs.
 These articles are essentially required reading for anyone who wishes to begin developing or writing for Sponge.

 Who should read this?
 ~~~~~~~~~~~~~~~~~~~~~